The year’s just about to start in the lunisolar Chinese calendar. So, it’s time for you to make way for good luck.

 - Federation Square (Cnr Swanston St & Flinders St, Melbourne) – >Enjoy a kaleidoscope of activities in the Fed Square.
 Melbourne will light up this place with light shows and displays so large and so bright, you’d practically see them from Space.
 Spot all 12 of the zodiac animals as you walk along Southbank, illuminated with zodiac lanterns.
 Sneak a peek at the Dragon’s head, peering through the Eureka Tower.
-Let your tongue tingle from all the oriental flavours as the streets of Fed Square gives you a taste of Chinese cuisine from north to south.
-Make sure to catch the multicultural shows playing from 9AM to 11PM.
+Let your tongue tingle from all the Asian flavours as the streets of Fed Square gives you a taste of Chinese cuisine from north to south.
+Make sure to catch the multicultural shows playing from 9:00 AM to 11:00 PM.

 Taste your way through the different regions of China as the market showcases the best of produce, spices, and traditional dishes from the mainland and beyond.
 See if fortune favours you as you try to spot the roving giant Deity of Fortune, Cai Shen.
-Quick tip: if you find him, he’ll reward you with a lucky red packet.
+A quick tip: if you find him, he’ll reward you with a lucky red packet.

 >It is going to be a bit busy, so you should get your Melbourne car hire and parking sorted out beforehand.
 Remember that you can always secure a spot around the Melbourne city parking areas beforehand so you can get discounted weekend parking prices.
 Have fun and Gong Xi Fa Cai!